bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

 1. cd files
 1. mkdir private_keys
 1. cd private_keys
-1. Copy your aws private key to this folder and rename the file "my_aws_private_key"
+1. Copy your aws private key to this folder and rename the file "my_keypair"
 1. cd ../../molecule/default/
 1. cd vars
 1. Create the file **main.yml** and add the following contents: